-For 18 years, Thea Foundation has made great strides in advocating the importance of the Arts in the development of Arkansas’s youth.
-It has been a tremendous honor to work alongside my parents (Thea Foundation's co-founders) for the past 8 years as I’ve been able to help further our programming in honor of my late sister, Thea Kay Leopoulos.
+For 19 years, Thea Foundation has made great strides in advocating the importance of the arts in the development of Arkansas’s youth.
+It has been a tremendous honor to work alongside my parents (Thea Foundation's co-founders) for the past 9 years as I’ve been able to help further our programming in honor of my late sister, Thea Kay Leopoulos.
 I know the work we’ve done has impacted thousands of lives, and when I encounter a new individual with a Thea story, their gratitude feeds my continual state of appreciation for the leadership role I now have serving as the Executive Director.

 In addition, Thea's Art Closet continues to grow to assist our educators and students in public schools.
-During the 2018/19 school year, we granted 145 projects across Arkansas in 88 different public schools to support creative teaching to our state’s youth.
+During the 2018/19 school year, we granted 145 projects across Arkansas in 88 different public schools to support creative learning for our state’s youth.
 Thea's Art Closet is moving forward in 2019/20 and will fund $100k in projects, which provides teachers up to 4 opportunities per school year to submit their project needs for art supplies and creative materials.

-Thea’s Arts Reconstruction continues to provide professional development training, in partnership with the UA-Little Rock’s Windgate Center for Art + Design, every summer.
+Thea’s Arts Reconstruction continues to host professional development training, in partnership with the UA-Little Rock’s Windgate Center for Art + Design, every summer.
 An expansion of visual arts training provides public school teachers the opportunity to receive professional development via learning a new visual arts medium to enable a better platform to advance in their own careers and schools.
 This training includes a large stipend for materials in support of the new mediums Arts Reconstruction teachers learn.

 We are incredibly appreciative of our Board of Directors, who helped us make these enormous decisions and leaps forward.
 Our Board is passionately dedicated to helping our foundation grow its programs as well as grow financially in order to impact more young Arkansans each year.